ITESM-FIWARE/data-encryption/README.md

 * Sign up
 * Sign in
 * Encryption of a local JSON file
-* Encryption of entities from a Context Broker URL
+* Encryption of entities from an Orion Context Broker URL
-* Encryption of a local JSON file or entities from a Context Broker URL and send them to a Context Broker URL
+* Encryption of a local JSON file or entities from an Orion Context Broker URL and send them to a Context Broker URL
 * Decryption of a local JSON file
-* Decryption of entities from a Context Broker URL
+* Decryption of entities from an Orion Context Broker URL
-* Decryption of a local JSON file or entities from a Context Broker URL and send them to a Context Broker URL
+* Decryption of a local JSON file or entities from an Orion Context Broker URL and send them to a Context Broker URL

 ## Encryption service with tokens
 The stand-alone encryption service that uses tokens as a verification measure is described below.
 First, the instructions to deploy and execute the service are described; then the sign-up, sign in, encrypt, decrypt, encrypt/ocb, and decrypt/ocb processes are detailed.